The more plastic we make, the more fossil fuels we need,

 All our bin bags are now fully recyclable and compostable too, made from plant-based alternatives.

 For my cotton buds, I tried to source some with paper sticks instead of plastic.
-I was in Chemist Warehouse in Cairns which had some, but they only came in a plastic container which kind of defeats the purpose.
+I was in Chemist Warehouse in Cairns that had some, but they only came in a plastic container which kind of defeats the purpose.
 So I waited to buy them from my local Coles instead.

 #IfAtFirstYouDontSucceedSayNoAndTryAgain #NailedIt #EcoWarrior